 we follow the best weather and safest water, sailing along the bays and fjords of the Antarctic Peninsula.
 These waters are a haven for a remarkable collection of wildlife, including vast penguin rookeries and beaches ruled by Antarctic fur seals and Southern elephant seals.
 Taking advantage of the perpetual light, we spend long days sailing among the icebergs, watching for whales and seals bobbing by.
 Birdlife is extraordinary, with huge populations of albatrosses, petrels, skuas, gulls, terns and cormorants.
 Where landings permit, we step ashore to hike.

 Every day holds something different.
 While at times we are struck by the depth of the silence, other times we're amidst a cacophony of squawking penguins, honking seals and crackling ice.
-With our special permit from the National Science Foundation, we have the option to camp for a maximum of four nights, weather permitting, on deserted beaches, sharing the solitude only with the legions of wildlife.
+With our special permit from the National Science Foundation, we have the option to camp for a maximum of four nights, weather and local conditions permitting, on deserted beaches, sharing the solitude only with the legions of wildlife.
 There are few places on the planet where the natural world feels more intact, while we have never felt smaller.

 Day 12: King George Island